 In our daily rounds behind the wheel, we all encounter (or maybe even have) habits that are good, those that violate the laws of etiquette and some that just plain break the law.
 Since being mannerly applies to time spent in the driver’s seat, we recently interviewed Sergeant Jason Reyes, Regional Spokesperson for Department of Public Safety, to get the low-down on many common scenarios among motorists.
-Read on for 10 tips on staying safe, courteous and on the right side of the law based on his answers to my questions.
+Read on for 10 tips on being courteous behind the wheel and staying on the right side of the law based on his answers to my questions.

 1. Is spitting gum out of the car called “littering”?